JuM1697/THM-WriteUps/Volt Typhoon Write-Up/Readme.md

 ### Question 15
 **To conceal their activities, what are the four types of event logs the attacker clears on the compromised system?**
 Last but not least: how do we find any PowerShell command that might have deleted any kind of Windows-EventLogs?
-We ask that google and find that wevtutil can also be used to **cl**ear events.
-We search for that, including the "clear" flag and find our answers.
+We consult google and discover that wevtutil can also be used to **cl**ear events.
+We search for that, including the "clear" flag, and find our answer.

 ```
 wevtutil cl
 ```
 ![alt text](img/image-14.png)

+## END
+I hope you enjoyed reading my write-up and that it helped you while you were struggling to find any of the answers.
+If you have any questions, don't hesitate to get in touch with me.